+To enrol for a full-time NSC you need to be under 21 years old, and left Grade 12 less than three years ago.
 Those who failed their matric exams, passed but want to improve their results, or reached Grade 12 but never wrote their exams can register as part-time candidates to write the NSC.
-They must be under 21 years old and have left Grade 12 less than three years ago.
 Part-time NSC candidates may write all, or just some, matric subjects.

-The SC is an equivalent qualification to the NSC, but while the NSC combines examinations and the School-Based Assessment to reach a final result, the SC is based only on examinations.
+The Senior Certificate is an equivalent qualification to the National Senior Certificate, but while the National Senior Certificate combines examinations and the School-Based Assessment to reach a final result, the Senior Certificate is based only on examinations.

 Where do second-chancers find support?

-To prepare for examinations, second chance candidates can receive support through three types of institution:
+Second-chancers can’t go back to high school, and are responsible for their own preparations.
+To prepare for examinations, second chance candidates can receive support through three types of institutions:

 - A non-government, subsidised community college.
 Since 2015, over 3,000 Community Learning Centres across the country are organised into nine provincial ‘Community Colleges’, officially called Community Learning and Training Centres.

 - A private college, which charges registration and tuition fees.

 - A traditional high school (although not all high schools seem to provide for or support this).

 What resources can you use to prepare for the matric rewrite?